Patient education: Acute bronchitis in adults (Beyond the Basics)

 When to seek help — You should call your healthcare provider if you have any of the following:

-- A cough that lasts longer than 10 days
+●A cough that does not improve after 10 days or lasts longer than 20 days

-People who are older than 75 do not always have a fever or other concerning symptoms.
+People who are older than 75 do not always have a fever or other concerning symptoms that may indicate a more serious infection.
 If you are over 75 years and you have a persistent cough, you should call your clinician to determine if and when an office visit is recommended.

 Relief of symptoms — There is no specific treatment for bronchitis.
 There are a few treatments available for the common cold.
-(See "Patient information: The common cold in adults (Beyond the Basics)".)
+(See "Patient education: The common cold in adults (Beyond the Basics)".)

-- Cough suppressant medications have not been shown to be helpful for most patients.
+●Cough suppressant medications have not been shown to be helpful for most patients.
+In addition, coughing can be a good response to help clear the bronchi of mucus.

 PREVENTING THE SPREAD OF ILLNESS